mudzingwa/codepath-ios-101/README.md

 This was my first attempt at working with Swift, I faced a couple of challenges:
   1. Trying to understand the Swift syntax.
 However, once I understood it, it was easier to work with.
   2. I faced a bit of challenge getting used to the XCode IDE.
 However, the video tutorials from CodePath prework helped me.
+  3. I also faced a challenge sharing my GIF on my Github repo.
+I then figured it out after a long struggle.

 ## License